Composed: Sep 19, 2023

 Total Daily Energy Expenditure (TDEE) is the total amount of energy that your body expends.
 That includes all the basic bodily functions I mentioned in the above paragraph and all your activity.
 Activity includes things like getting out of bed in the morning, your daily shower routine, preparing and cleaning up meals, going to work, gym activities, etc. All your activity is included in the TDEE calculation.

-By under eating you risk:
+By under eating we risk:

 Sometimes people mistake the recommended "caloric deficit" to mean they should eat under their BMR.
 That is a starvation diet.
 Eating below your BMR starves your body of the minimum amount of calories your body needs to function optimally at rest.
 Depriving your body of the minimum amount of calories your body needs to function optimally at rest means it will no longer function optimally.
 It will begin slowing down these functions: